rainbowdashlabs/sql-java/docs/02/operators.md

 ```

-1. We check if the string is like abc, but we do not add a wilcard at the end
+1. We check if the string is like abc, but we do not add a wildcard at the end
 2. We check if the string starts with abc.
 We also add a wildcard in the end which matches all following characters.
 3. We just check if the third char is a `c`.
 We also add a wildcard
 4. We check if the string contains `cde` with two wildcards

-**Note on case sensitivitiy**
+**Note on case sensitivity**

 In MySQL, SQLite and MariaDB the `LIKE` operator is **case-insensitive**.